Alexander-Nestle/Places-Insight/README.md

 ### 2.6 Future extension and improvement

-- Expand the dataser or test on different dataset
+- Expand the dataset or test on different dataset
 - Performance measurement of the software compared to other available services
 - Test and find suitable ranking algorithm
 - Explore different topic model parameters